rangle/a11y-violations-crawler/README.md

 - press the submit button
 - refresh once the scanning is completed

+## Running Only the crawler/checker server
+`yarn workspace a11y-crawler start`
+## Running Only the React server
+`yarn workspace a11y-frontend-react start`
 ## Running the crawler from the command line

 Running this will launch the node-crawler and crawl the url you have provided.